kleinesfilmroellchen/spcasm/doc/src/errors.md

 #### spcasm::user_macro::undefined_argument

 ```
+  × Macro argument 'two' has not been defined in this macro
+   ╭─[examples\errors\undefined-macro-argument.scpasm:3:1]
+ 3 │ macro my_macro(one)
+ 4 │     mov a,#<two>
+   ·            ──┬─
+   ·              ╰── Macro argument used here
+ 5 │ endmacro
+   ╰────
+  help: The available arguments are: 'one'.
+Did you misspell the macro argument's name?
 ```

 You can only use macro arguments of the current macro with the exact names that they were defined with.
 It is not possible to access arguments of macros that this macro is being called inside; in general the macro may be called from anywhere and if you need access to these arguments, you can pass them along from the outer to the inner macro via another argument.
 Remember that macro arguments are only a compile-time thing and incur no cost at runtime :).